Scientific Name

 Aloiampelos striatula is native to South Africa.
 It mainly grows in the mountains of the Western Cape and Eastern Cape provinces.

-They can easily be propagated by taking cuttings as well as by seed.
+They can easily be propagated by cuttings and by seed.
 Climbing Aloes generally have both male and female flowers on each plant, but an individual plant is usually not self-fertile by itself.
 However, some species are also inter-fertile and can thus form hybrids.

 See more at How to Grow and Care for Climbing Aloes.